 - Beaches – Find a body of water on your map and look for a public beach.

-- Wineries and breweries – If you can find a winery, vineyard, or brewery that doesn’t serve their own food, there’s a great chance that your picnic will be welcome.
+- Wineries and breweries – If you can find a winery, vineyard, or brewery that doesn’t serve its own food, there’s a great chance that your picnic will be welcome.
 As an added bonus, you’ll be able to sample some local beverages with your meal.
 I’ll be honest – we’ve planned multi-day road trips around visits to wineries and breweries.
 It’s a great way to go if you love sampling local beverages!